 Combatting wildlife crime initiatives are not just limited to awareness and community pride, however, as this holistic approach includes providing alternative livelihoods, reducing human-wildlife conflict and rewarding community conservation efforts through Wildlife Credits.
 Consequently, all CBNRM activities that support livelihoods, governance and natural resource management efforts ultimately contribute to reduced wildlife crime in communal areas.

-Wildlife crime trends during a pandemic
+Wildlife crime trends during a pandemic - a 2020 snapshot

 The economic downturn and restrictions relating to COVID-19 posed a significant threat to anti-poaching efforts relating to wildlife crime.
 However, the funding from the CRRRF ensured that community conservation operations continued, including patrols to detect and deter wildlife crime.
 Effective law enforcement, largely unaffected by the pandemic, has been the central key to curbing high-value species crimes.
 Pre-emptive arrests in rhino cases have significantly disrupted poaching gangs, while the arrests of high-level dealers and kingpins in early 2020 disrupted trafficking routes out of Namibia and dismantled high-level wildlife crime syndicates.
 This led to the arrest of numerous lower level traffickers during the year, particularly for rhino-related crimes.
 Some swiftly concluded court cases and significant sentences for perpetrators of wildlife crimes have acted as an additional deterrent.